preetnakrani/the-doll-house/README.md

 **Wall collisions**

 Collision resolution was accomplished by stopping the player's motion when they hit the attic wall, or try to walk off screen.
+Note that when you walk into the wall at the top, and then try to walk sideways, you may get stuck.
+This has to do with how we are currently implementing the wall.
+We aim to fix this in a future milestone.

 **Battle screen**